jlyonsmith/git-extra/README.md

-# BitBucket Tool
+# Bitbucket CLI

 ## Summary

-A tool for performing BitBucket operations from the command line.
+A tool for performing Bitbucket operations from the command line.
 Currently supported commands:

+- `browse` - Opens a browser for the current repository on Bitbucket.
-- `pull-request` - Create, modify, list or remove pull requests from the command line.
+- `pull-request` - Not yet implemented